 Be sure to upload your photo in the correct format as Castillo states that if the “technical aspects aren’t met, you might be prevented from submitting your application at the moment you’d like.”

-The MCAT is required for admission to all medical schools that use TMDSAS, and the MCAT scores needed to gain access vary between schools, so be sure to do your research!
-As soon as your scores become available, they must be submitted to TMDSAS via the MCAT Testing History Report System.
+The MCAT is required for admission to all medical schools that use TMDSAS, and the MCAT scores needed to gain access vary between schools, so be sure to do your research.
+Your scores must be submitted to TMDSAS via the MCAT Testing History Report System as soon as they’re available.

 Your results “MUST be reported directly to TMDSAS by [the] AAMC," as offering your scores via your "personal score report will not be accepted,” according to the handbook.